10 Of The Top Winemakers In Eger

 Orsolya Pince - Zoltán Tarnóczi (location; 5 hectares / 12 acres; [email protected]; +36 30 380 7820):

-Zoltán Tarnóczi is a modest but headstrong winemaker with strong convictions about the wine region and an aversion to contemporary wine trends.
+Zoltán Tarnóczi is a modest but headstrong winemaker with deep convictions about the wine region and an aversion to contemporary wine trends.
 For example, he refuses to make Eger’s blends, Bull’s Blood and Egri Csillag, because he finds the official criteria too limiting.
-Together with his wife, Orsolya Turcsek, he’s been experimenting with different grapes for more than two decades, finding kadarka, olaszrizling, furmint, and sangiovese the best fits for Eger’s soil and climate.
-He tends to harvest late, working with intensely flavorful, fully ripe grapes.
+Together with his wife, Orsolya Turcsek, he’s been experimenting with different grapes for more than two decades, finding kadarka, olaszrizling, furmint, and sangiovese ideal for Eger’s soil and climate.
+He harvests late, working with flavorful, fully ripe grapes.
 The small family winery produces less than 15,000 bottles annually and his varietal kadarka is a must-try.

 János Bolyki (location; 27 hectares / 65 acres; [email protected]; +36 70 603 9474):

-More than two decades ago, János Bolyki purchased the remains of an abandoned medieval stone quarry on the outskirts of Eger and gradually turned it into an impossibly atmospheric venue complete with concert venues and a modern winery (those two oversized rocks perched at the center landed there after an accidental rock slide).
+More than two decades ago, János Bolyki purchased the remains of an abandoned medieval stone quarry on the outskirts of Eger and in small steps transformed it into an impossibly atmospheric venue complete with concert venues and a modern winery (those two oversized rocks perched at the center landed are the result of an accidental rock slide).
 János makes both red and white blends, ranging from the wallet-friendly Indián nyár to the complex and layered Bull’s Blood superiors.
-His wines are also known for their playful and hip design labels, which sync up with the winery’s ethos.
+His wines are also known for their playful and hip design labels, syncing up with the winery’s ethos.

 Gergő and Bogi Böjt took over the winery in 2014 from their parents, giving the decades-old family operation a healthy boost.
 Gergő believes that Eger’s cool climate is best suited to white wines, although in warmer years the Bull’s Bloods also turn out wonderful.
 His clear and focused thinking translates into a streamlined wine portfolio: there are only four kinds of Böjt wines, a white blend (Egri Csillagok) and a red blend (Bull’s Blood), each with a superior and a grand superior line.
 Using his experience with pet nats, he’s planning to make champagne-style sparkling wines next year.

-Flanked by vineyards and a bucolic landscape as far as the eye can see, Marcell Bukolyi’s charming family winery hides outside Eger, at the foot of Nagy Eged-Hill.
+Flanked by vineyards and a bucolic landscape as far as the eye can see, Marcell Bukolyi’s family winery hides outside Eger, at the foot of Nagy Eged-Hill.
 For now, Marcell is the only winemaker in Eger who practices fully organic farming, using no chemical pesticides for example.
-His focused, fruity, and elegant Kisfiam Bikavér (Bull’s Blood) is based on kékfrankos, with syrah, pinot noir, and cabernet franc playing side roles.
-He and his wife, Lilla, have many plans to expand the domain (buffalos! accommodation!) and I came away hoping that their journey is just at the beginning.
+His focused and fruity Kisfiam Bikavér (Bull’s Blood) is based on kékfrankos, with syrah, pinot noir, and cabernet franc playing side roles.
+He and his wife, Lilla, have many plans to expand the domain (buffalos! accommodation!) and I came away hoping their journey is just at the beginning.

 Nimród Kovács (location; 26 hectares / 65 acres; [email protected]; +36 70 452 2626): In 1971, at the age of twenty two, Nimród Kovács fled from Communist Hungary to the United States where he became a big-time advertising and telecommunications executive.
-A few decades later, he returned to Hungary and continued his business success.
-He launched the Eger winery after his retirement in 2009, but it’s become a lot more than a side project.
-He owns some of the best vineyards of the wine region, including 10 hectares in the Nagy-Eged Hill.
-“Hungary’s Burgundy and northern Rhone” is how Kovács views Eger, given that its latitude is nearly identical to those two.
+A few decades later, he returned and continued his business success, launching the Eger winery after his retirement in 2009.
+But it’s become more than a side project: He owns some of the best vineyards of the wine region, including ten hectares in the Nagy-Eged Hill.
+“Hungary’s Burgundy and northern Rhone” is how he views Eger, citing their nearly identical points of latitude.
 This is also why his new-barrel-aged wines are made with pinot noir, chardonnay, and syrah grapes, in addition to kékfrankos and furmint.